+Typically, a housing unit is considered overcrowded if there is more than one person per room and severely overcrowded if there are more than 1.5 persons per room.
 As discussed in the Needs Assessment of the Housing Element, overcrowding is an issue in the City of San Jacinto.
-The same census tract classified as an area of high segregation and poverty also demonstrates the City's most significant overcrowded condition, although areas to the north and south also demonstrate higher concentrations of overcrowding than the rest of the City (Figure 13).
+This is also one of the housing issues identified during the Housing Element Outreach process.
+As described in Table 3-18, 3.9% of owner-occupied homes and 10.7% of renter-occupied homes are overcrowded in the City.
+The same census tract (436.02) classified as an area of high segregation and poverty also demonstrates the City's most significant overcrowded condition, although areas to the north and south also demonstrate higher concentrations of overcrowding than the rest of the City (Figure 2713).
 A similar pattern is evident in the City of Hemet, where there are pockets of more significant overcrowded conditions, especially in the City's denser older neighborhoods.
+According to the County AI, large families often have difficulties finding adequately sized housing and may lease smaller units due to affordability concerns, which results in overcrowding.
+As shown in Figure 28, the pattern of overcrowding in the older denser neighborhoods mirrors the pattern in the County of Riverside, with overcrowding in central Perris and City of Riverside.

 Overcrowding typically means that either appropriately sized housing is unaffordable to current residents, or that the type of housing available does not meet the need resulting in an increased risk of displacement for households living in overcrowded situations.
 In either case, overcrowding means there is a disproportionate need for affordable, larger housing units in San Jacinto.
 The City's newer housing stock is comprised of larger single-family homes, so it is unexpected that the issue relates to the size of housing options available.
 Rather, the issue rests in the affordability of larger homes.
 The City is home to very few multifamily units, and for this reason smaller households may tend to collocate in order to share housing costs.
 The City is proactively working to expand the range of housing options available in the City and will meet with the developers to identify barriers to constructing larger affordable housing and has included several other programs to incentivize development of affordable housing.